soz-live/soz-live.github.io/users/docs/uibasics.md

 The full hierarchial list of of commands is [here](/docs/commands.html).

-{% include note.html content="<br>- All SOZ commands are in the same format, eg M-... so as not to interfere with conventional CAD shortcuts.<br>- Once you know the name of a command, you can type that command instead.<br>Y was chosen as it is the only key not used as a standard CAD command shortcut." %}
+{% include note.html content="<br> - All SOZ commands are in the same format, eg M-... so as not to interfere with conventional CAD shortcuts.<br> - Once you know the name of a command, you can type that command instead.<br> - Y was chosen as it is the only key not used as a standard CAD command shortcut." %}

 ## Dialog Boxes